satansdeer/satansdeer.github.com/content/legacy-posts/training-a-tiny-model-to-set-timers/index.md

 The first attempt was conventional: prepare natural-language requests and train the model to emit strict JSON.

 That was the wrong target.
 Earlier in the session, Qwen2.5 0.5B moved from `0/40` to only `5/40` after 300 LoRA iterations on JSON output.
-That did not prove Qwen was bad.
-It proved the target was making a small model spend capacity on braces, quotes, arrays, and property names.
+That `5/40` score did not mean Qwen was bad.
+The target was making a small model spend capacity on braces, quotes, arrays, and property names.

 Switching to a DSL helped, but not enough at first.